Prohelion/prohelion.github.io/docs/Motor_Controllers/WaveSculptor200/User_Manual/60_Motor_Setup_And_Testing.md

 ## ImExtract - Induction Motors

-If you are using an induction motor, refer to the [software user manual]()? for the procedure to run ImExtract.
+If you are using an induction motor, refer to the [software user manual]()??? for the procedure to run ImExtract.

 This routine calculates motor parameters.
 Save the results into one of the ten available motor configuration slots.
 In the general configuration screen, set this motor slot as the “Active Motor”.